pglen/hsencfs/README.md

 An example of on-demand command line:

-        hsencfs -o -a `which hsaskpass.py` .mydata mysecret
+        hsencfs -o -a `which hsaskpass.py` mysecretdir .mysecretdir

    Note the backticks and the 'which' utility, as HSENCFS needs the absolute path of the askpass program.
 In real deployment, specify the askpass program's absolute path.